 The clerk times the arguments.
 The timer is equipped with three lights: green for the first fourteen minutes of the argument; yellow indicating one minute remains; and red signifying the end of allotted time.

 Often, during arguments, the Justices ask questions of counsel regarding specific issues raised in the briefs that have been filed.

-The Justices issue written opinions (decisions) generally with 130 days following oral arguments.
+The Justices issue written opinions (decisions) generally within 130 days following oral arguments.
 Court opinions are available online after 10:00 a.m. on the day the opinion is issued, and can be accessed on the Office of the Reporter of Decisions new published opinions page.
-Notice of the day's published opinions is also tweeted by the Office of the Reporter of Decisions from their Twitter account @MassReports.
-Parties who would like to email notification of published opinions can register for a free email notification service.
+Notice of the day's published opinions is also tweeted by the Office of the Reporter of Decisions from its Twitter account @MassReports.
+Parties who would like email notification of published opinions can register for a free email notification service.
 Registrants for the email service can choose one or more topics of interest, and will receive an email each day that an opinion is released on those selected topics.
 The email will contain a link to the slip opinion.

 The Supreme Judicial Court for Suffolk County, also known as the Single Justice Session, is that part of the court's business in which an associate justice essentially acts as a trial judge.
 Generally, the Single Justice hearings are held in Courtroom 2 on the second floor of the John Adams Courthouse, every Wednesday beginning at 9:30 a.m.
 Check the Single Justice Calendar online for specific dates.